gram-js/docs/src/introduction/integration-with-react.md

 ## Refactoring

-Creating a huge number of functions for working with API is a bad practice, so it's better to put all the logic of working with api into a class, it is also desirable to put it in a separate file
+Creating a huge number of functions for working with API is a bad practice, so it's better to put all the logic of working with API into a class, it is also desirable to put it in a separate file
 In the example below, we will consider an example of such a class and add a new function that sends messages

 ::::tabs